Black Tom explosion: Black Tom Island

 The term "Black Tom" originally referred to an island in New York Harbor next to Liberty Island, named for a "dark-skinned" fisherman who inhabited the island for many years.
-The island was artificial, created by land fill around a rock of the same name, which had been a local hazard to navigation.
-Being largely built up from city refuse, it developed a reputation as an unseemly environmental hazard.
+The island was artificial, created by landfill around a rock of the same name, which had been a local hazard to navigation.
+Largely built from city refuse, it developed a reputation as an unseemly environmental hazard.
 The island was the site of two different explosions.
 The first occurred on January 26, 1875, when an accidental explosion in a powder factory killed four people.
 The more famous and deadly explosion occurred on July 30, 1916.
-By 1880, the island was transformed into a 25 acre promontory, and a causeway and railroad had been built to connect it with the mainland to use as a shipping depot.
-Between 1905 and 1916, the Lehigh Valley Railroad, which owned the island and causeway, expanded the island with land fill, and the entire area was annexed by Jersey City.
+By 1880, the island had been transformed into a 25 acre promontory, and a causeway and railroad had been built to connect it with the mainland to enable its use as a shipping depot.
+Between 1905 and 1916, the Lehigh Valley Railroad, which owned the island and causeway, expanded the island with landfill, and the entire area was annexed by Jersey City.
 A 1 mi-long pier on the island housed a depot and warehouses for the National Dock and Storage Company.
 Black Tom Island is now part of Liberty State Park.

-Black Tom was a major munitions depot for the northeastern United States.
-Until April 6, 1917, the United States was neutral in respect to World War I and its munitions companies earlier in the war could sell to any buyer.
-Due to the blockade of Germany by the Royal Navy, however, only the Allied Governments were able to purchase American munitions.
-As a result, Imperial Germany sent spies to the United States to disrupt by any means necessary the production and delivery of war munitions that were intended to kill German soldiers on the battlefields of the Great War.
+Black Tom was a major munitions depot for the Northeastern United States.
+Until April 6, 1917, the United States was neutral in respect to World War I, and its munitions companies earlier in the war could sell to any buyer.
+Due to the Royal Navy's blockade of Germany, however, only Allied governments could purchase American munitions.
+As a result, Imperial Germany sent spies to the United States to disrupt by any means necessary the production and delivery of war munitions intended to kill German soldiers on the battlefields of the Great War.